 The range of parameters to be tested for water quality monitoring of the first order stream within the concrete lined channel at Wiley Park are detailed in Table 11.
-These parameters have been based on the environmental values of the surrounding waterways and how they relate to possible impacts from the Project's activities.
-Note; the proposed trigger values and actions outlined in Table 11 may be further refined during the Project depending on analysis of the monitoring data set.
+These parameters are in accordance with Table 21.4 of the EIS, Vol. 1B

+Note: the proposed trigger values and actions outlined in Table 11 may be further refined during the Project depending on analysis of the monitoring data set: